micahgodbolt/beacss/README.md

 The ux-component-headline styles all live in the component sass file together, so if changes to the element need to be made, you can see what all the various options are and accommodate accordingly.
 The data attribute may be applied to HTML as needed.
 Note that modifiers can use more generic attribute names because the class and attribute must be on the same element.

-### YES) If the styles are reusable across other pages, and the context should affect multiple elements within the block, add a data-attribute to the block
+### If the styles are reusable across other pages, and the context should affect multiple elements within the block, can I add a data-attribute to the block?
+Yes!

-**custom-page.html**
+	// custom-page.html:

 	<div class="ux-component" data-ux-component-size="xl”>
 	  <div class="ux-component-headline">